 Starting Dates for Fellowship

 The Herbert Scoville Jr. Peace Fellowship Program invites college graduates to apply for full-time, six-to-nine month fellowships in Washington, DC.
 Outstanding individuals will be selected to work with nonprofit, public-interest organizations addressing peace and security issues.
 Applications are especially encouraged from candidates with a strong interest in these issues who have prior experience with public-interest activism or advocacy.

-Scoville Fellows will choose to work with one of the twenty-six organizations participating in the program.
+Scoville Fellows will choose to work with one of the twenty-seven organizations participating in the program.
 With the assistance of the program director, Fellows will select a placement which best matches their interests and the needs of the host organization.
 Participating organizations provide office space and support, supervision and guidance for Fellows’ work.
 With the exception of Congressional lobbying, Fellows may undertake a variety of activities, including research, writing, and organizing that support the goals of their host organization.

 The purpose of the fellowship is to provide an opportunity for college graduates to gain practical knowledge and experience by contributing to the efforts of nonprofit, public-interest organizations working on peace and security issues.

 Fellows receive a salary of $2,800 per month and health insurance, plus travel expenses to Washington, DC.
 The program also provide $1,000 per fellow for professional development to attend relevant conferences or meetings that could cover travel, accommodations, and registration fees, or to take a language or policy course.
 The program arranges meetings for the fellows with policy experts and social networking events with alumni.
 Fellows also receive mentoring from a board member and a former fellow.

 Some lenders may permit Scoville Fellows to defer college loan payments during their fellowship.
 Check with your individual lenders.